Uber, Lyft halt Austin service after losing vote over fingerprint checks

-AUSTIN, Texas (Reuters) - On-demand ride companies Uber and Lyft suspended their services in Austin, Texas, on Monday after a stinging loss in a weekend vote where they had spent heavily to repeal a city ordinance requiring them to conduct fingerprint background checks for their drivers.
+AUSTIN, Texas, May 9 (Reuters) - On-demand ride companies Uber and Lyft suspended their services in Austin, Texas, on Monday after a stinging loss in a weekend vote where they had spent heavily to repeal a city ordinance requiring them to conduct fingerprint background checks for their drivers.

-The defeat in Austin could encourage other cities to back the fingerprint-based criminal background checks, knowing they can survive a bruising political battle, analysts said.
-Voters in the city of about 900,000 people said by a margin of 56 percent to 44 percent they wanted fingerprint checks to stay.
+The defeat in the Texas capital could encourage other cities to back the fingerprint-based criminal background checks, knowing they can survive a bruising political battle, analysts said.
+Voters in the city of about 900,000 people said by a margin of 56 to 44 percent they wanted the fingerprint checks to stay.

-In their efforts to repeal the requirement approved by the City Council in December, Uber [UBER.UL] and Lyft contributed about $9 million to a political action group called Ridesharing Works for Austin, finance reports showed.
+In their efforts to repeal the requirement that was approved by the City Council in December, Uber and Lyft firms contributed about $9 million to a political action group called Ridesharing Works for Austin, finance reports showed.

 Their spending, about 85 times larger than their opponents’, worked out to more than $200 for each vote they received in support of their losing position.